 How Domain Score API started

 Back in 2012, I was in Silicon Valley going through 500 Startups acceleration.
-Project I was, and still am, working on, called WhoAPI was getting initial traction and people were signing up.
+The project I was, and still am, working on, called WhoAPI was getting initial traction and people were signing up.
 I noticed that some of the companies were large, and to my surprise, I’ve never heard about some of them.
 That’s the beauty of building a global business, there could be a giant company interested in your service on one of the continents, and you’ve never heard of it!

 Fast forward to 2016, I was still chugging along slowly with WhoAPI, with a small team.
 But with several large enterprises as our clients, Adobe, Google, (US) King (Sweden), Mercado Libre (Argentina), eWay (Australia).
 Pretty quickly I realized I should focus on those.
 One problem, I don’t know all the big businesses in the world, so I have to check sign-ups manually.
 Not to mention I actually have to log into administration every day and check every signup.
 Sure, I could hire a dedicated account manager, but that would cost a fortune.
 Besides, if we get clients from Australia, EU, US, that’s going to work only in certain time zones if we want to follow up on the signup quickly.
 And, as the old adage goes, there had to be a better way!